 If you eat meals that comprise strong odours such as garlic, ginger or onion, it is likely the bacteria will land on your tongue, and your tongue is the main source of bad breath if not kept clean.
 Although, a bad odour may also occur when the debris is stuck around your teeth as well.
 Whilst rinsing your mouth or performing tongue scraping, ensure you floss your teeth to remove food debris for fresher breath.

 Reduces Tartar Build-Up

 When plaque remains around your teeth for a certain period of time, it eventually hardens itself to become tartar.
-Smoking is also a key culprit for tartar build-up.
+Smoking is also a key culprit for tartar build-up (you can find out more here).
 Tartar is much harder to remove off your teeth through brushing and flossing.
 Therefore, ensure you start flossing early before this happens.

 Reduces Cardiovascular Problems

 Your overall health, not just your oral health, can become impacted when the harmful bacteria that’s built up penetrates within your bloodstream.
 With your mouth being the direct channel to your organs, your oral routine, which includes the food you eat, needs to be managed accordingly.
 This means ensuring that you eat healthy food containing calcium and the right vitamins, and keeping sugar off your teeth.
 Sugar feeds off the plaque and bacteria.